 Malaysia is one of the top Islamic Finance capitals of the world – something we should be proud of!
 Many popular investment options come as Syariah-compliant as default (ie ASB).

 There are Islamic ETFs, Islamic REITs, Sukuk (bonds), stocks from Syariah-compliant public-listed companies – list goes on.
-This iMoney article provides a good overview.
+For more info, see my Islamic investments in Malaysia article.

 Sometimes and briefly, I get jealous of my non-Muslim friends over the wider options they have.
 But on the flip side, I don’t have to do as much research on the ones I can’t have, so that’s good I guess, less analysis paralysis.
 Plus, more pahala points for me.